-HTS was formed in 2017 as a coalition of Islamist Sunni anti-government armed groups, through the merger of Jabhat al-Nusra with other smaller factions, including Jabhat Ansar al-Din, Harakat Nour al-Din al-Zinki, Liwa al-Haqq and Jaysh al-Sunna.
+HTS was formed in 2017 as a coalition of Islamist Sunni anti-government armed groups.
+It is comprised of several armed factions, including Jabhat Fatah al-Sham (also known as Jabhat al-Nusrah and previously as the Al-Nusrah Front), Ansar al-Sham and Ajnad al-Sham, among others.
 Its primary objective is to establish Islamic rule in Syria through overthrowing the Assad government and ousting Iranian militias.
-HTS's precursor organisation - Jabhat al-Nusra, was formed in Syria in 2011 as an Al Qaeda affiliate within the armed opposition to the GoS.
+HTS's precursor organisation - Jabhat al-Nusrah, was formed in Syria in 2011 as an Al Qaeda affiliate within the armed opposition to the GoS.
 The US, UN, EU and Turkey have designated HTS as a terrorist organisation, affiliated with Al Qaeda.
-HTS's strength is evaluated to be between 12 000 and 20 000 fighters, among them 3 000 to 4 000 foreigners.
+HTS's strength was evaluated to be between 7 000 and 10 000 fighters.

 HTS controlled over 90 % of Idlib governorate, alongside adjacent parts of northern Hama and western Aleppo governorates.
 During 2019, the GoS forces increased their military offensive against the armed opposition groups in the Idlib area.
-This offensive eroded the military and political control of HTS.
+This offensive eroded the military and political control of HTS and increased Turkish presence in Idlib and high-ranking defections from the group have further weakened HTS' position.
+Despite these setbacks, HTS has managed to remain the dominant armed group in the area.